 - Wear a mask around people you don't live with, if your can't maintain physical distance

 - Cough and sneeze into your elbow or tissue.

 - Wash your hands often or use hand sanitizer.

 It is everyone's priority to protect

-- Be sure to have a box of medical masks, in case someone becomes symptomatic.
+- Be sure to have a box of medical masks in case someone develops symptoms.